bogumilkorek/cudomisie/readme.md

 ## 1. Features
 - CRUD for pages, blog posts, products, categories with subcategories, shipping methods
 - App can be easily translated to desired language using translation strings.
-Just rename *resources/lang/pl.json* to your language and translate it.
-If you need English language only just delete this file.
+Just rename *resources/lang/pl.json* according to your language and translate it.
+If you need English language only - just delete this file.
 - Shopping cart
 - Search system (products, pages, blog posts)
 - Send Markdown e-mails (order status change, order confirmation, contact form)